novaeco-tech/novaeco/website/docs/developers/quickstart.md

 # Quickstart

-This guide helps new contributors get started with the NovaEco Core quickly.
+This guide helps new contributors get started with the NovaEco Core Kernel quickly.

 ---